jkeneda/business-math/README.md

 Welcome to Dr. K's Business Math Notes on Github
 ===

-Unless you're trying to contribute your own notes to the project, you probably just want to go to the [main site](https://jkeneda.github.io/business-math/).
+Note to students: Unless you're trying to contribute your own notes or code to the project, you probably just want to go to the [main site](https://jkeneda.github.io/business-math/).

-### To do:
+### Project to do list:

 0. Add questions/answers via jquery